fitzhavey/learning/MIT-6.00.1x/1-python-basics/1-introduction-to-python/05-machines.md

 - arithmetic logic unit, to do primitive operations
 - control unit, acts as a program counter

-Ther program counter tells the control unit which instruction to read from memory.
+The program counter tells the control unit which instruction to read from memory.
 It then increments the counter and sends that instruction the the arithmetic logic unit.

 ## Stored Program Computer:
 - sequestion of instructions stored inside the computer, built from a set of primitive instructions: